 Personally, I can spend lots of time finding the right loaning club for my prospects.
 This means I’m rejecting a number of loan offers and are patient in my approach.

-To find the most suitable loan clubs I focus my attention to a few strategic, but important areas of the loaning club.
+To find the most suitable loan clubs I focus my attention on a few strategic, but important areas of the loaning club.

 1. Competition Level.